trustedlogin/docs/docs/Client/01-intro.md

 ### Using your own logging library {#using-your-own-logging-library}

 If you add an action for `trustedlogin/{namespace}/logging/log`, TrustedLogin will let you handle logging.
-See hook description below.